Day(s)

 Once you have this, you will need to register with the state and submit an application.
 After that, the state will process your application and notify you of your approval and mail your card.
 Once you got approved by the state, you will receive an email with a temporary card within 24 to 48 hours.
 You can print it out and use it until your permanent card arrives in the mail.

-My MMJ Doctor is the Most Recommended Service for Online Medical Card in Nevada
+Most Recommended Online Medical Marijuana Card Service in Nevada

-Our Best-in-Class customer service, Easy-to-go Application Process, and HIPAA compliant policies are what places us on top of the list of Best Marijuana Card Provider in Nevada State.
+Our Best-in-Class customer service, 3-step Application Process, and HIPAA-compliant policies are what places us at the top of the list of Medical Marijuana Card Providers in Nevada.

 Other Brand logos